msberends/cleaner/README.md

 ### Checking

 The easiest and most comprehensive way to check the data of a column/variable is to create frequency tables.
 Use `freq()` to do this.
-It supports a lot of different classes (types of data) and is even extendible by other packages.
+It supports a lot of different classes (types of data), weights, and is even extendible by other packages.
 In markdown documents (like this README file), it formats as real markdown.

 ```r
 freq(unclean$gender)